 Your Site’s Hierarchy and SEO

 To begin with, a well organised site allows for an easier navigation.
-And since Google has user experience as one the metrics its uses to determine one’s ranking in the SERPs, then you should clearly get the gist of why this is so important to a web owner concerned about their SEO-score.
+And since Google has user experience as one of the metrics it uses to determine one’s ranking in the SERPs, then you should clearly get the gist of why this is so important to a web owner concerned about their SEO score.

 A bad site structure could also mean a higher bounce rate.
 Users land on your site but since they cannot navigate through the complexities of your website, they simply backtrack or move on to the next available option.